waimea-snoble/200DTD-Assesment/docs/Development.md

 ![not showing if amount = 0](images/amount=0-database.png)

 I also made sure that a task will not be displayed if the amount remaining is 0.
-This is so a user cannot signup for a task that is not needed anymore.
+This is so a user cannot sign up for a task that is not needed anymore.

-I showed my client how I had add a limited amount of tasks and how it didn't display if there was none remaing.
+I showed my client how I had add a limited amount of tasks and how it didn't display if there was none remaining.
 They were very pleased and said
 >This looks really good and functions nicely, now all thats needed is the colouring.